technologiesoutcomes/assignments/assignment3/README.md

 ## DevOps and Agile Transformation principles and methodology

 1. Communication, Collaboration and Automation and key aspects of a successful DevOps implementation.
 Describe why these traits are important in a DevOps transformation process.
-2. You work for an organisation that is very keen to <b> Make their work visible<b> across the organisation.
+2. You work for an organisation that is very keen to <b> Make their work visible</b> across the organisation.
 What do you understand by this and how would you suggest they go about it?

 ## New commands logs - Enter up to ten new commands you have learnt this week